Macroz/finaljourney/README.md

 Audio is generated with [as3sxfr](http://www.superflashbros.net/as3sfxr/) and played through HTML5 Audio.

 Google Chrome is recommended because it is fast enough.
-Safari is dog slow, Firefox better.
+Safari is dog slow, Firefox slightly better.
+I hit some performance problems implementing backgrounds, but I'm happy with the end result anyway.
+Looks like I'm at the limit of what JavaScript (or ClojureScript) can deliver without going into optimization.
+Google Chrome often reported idling though.

 Unfortunately iPad seems to hang on collisions, otherwise it plays well.
 Let's fix it sometime!